-- 1. Housing: Support funding for economic development and affordable housing for local agencies engaged in building stronger, more economically-viable communities. - 2.
-Local Cost Share.
-Support legislation that would give the Army Corps of Engineers the authority to reduce the project cost share in disadvantaged communities to 10% local match. - 3.
-Multimodal National Freight Network: Support increases in funding for National Freight Strategic Plan implementation specifically to fulfill the goals of the Northern Waterfront initiative and to address congestion in the I-680 Corridor. - 4.
+- Housing: Support funding for economic development and affordable housing for local agencies engaged in building stronger, more economically viable communities. - Local Cost Share.
+Support legislation that would give the Army Corps of Engineers the authority to reduce the project cost share in disadvantaged communities to 10% local match.
+[Reduction to 0% is now standard in some grant programs] - Multimodal National Freight Network: Support increases in funding for National Freight Strategic Plan implementation specifically to fulfill the goals of the Northern Waterfront initiative and to address congestion in the I-680 Corridor. - 4.
 Rail Safety: Support measures to enhance the safety of rail transportation of hazardous materials with an emphasis on: increased state oversight of railroad bridges; funding for first responder training; funding to improve rail safety and prevent rail trespass fatalities; funding to improve the rail system to address the impacts of Sea Level Rise; improved regulations for tank car safety standards for hazardous materials; funding for enforcement; data sharing requirements between state emergency managers, local responders and rail operators; support for improved partnerships between state and federal regulators; and addressing the enhanced hazard from incompatible hazardous materials being stored or transported in proximity to each other.

-- 5. Rural Road Funding Program: Support the creation of a new program to modernize rural roads consistent with emerging safety, complete streets, active mode policies. - 6.
-Stormwater Program Funding: Support additional funding through the EPA to enable compliance with the Clean Water Act.
+Rural Road Funding Program: Support the creation of a new program to modernize rural roads consistent with emerging safety, complete streets, active mode policies.
+Formatted: Strikethrough

-- 7. Surface Transportation Program/Increases in Highway (road/rail) Bridge Funding: Consistent with the National Association of Counties (NACo) position, regulation changes are needed that allow for direct funding to qualified local jurisdictions to expedite economic benefits, increase purchasing power, and bolster travel, business and economic growth. - 8.
-Transportation Funding for Disabled, Low-income, and Elderly Persons:

-Support increased capital and operations funding, in addition to funding and policy changes that would address local, state, and federally identified needs for coordination improvements including new funding to support the federally required Coordinated Public Transit Human Services Transportation Plans.
+- 6. Stormwater Program Funding: Support additional funding through the EPA to enable compliance with the Clean Water Act. - 7.
+Surface Transportation Program/Increases in Highway (road/rail) Bridge Funding: Consistent with the National Association of Counties (NACo) position, regulation changes are needed that allow for direct funding to qualified local jurisdictions to expedite economic benefits, increase purchasing power, and bolster travel, business and economic growth. - 8.
+Transportation Funding for Disabled, Low-income, and Elderly Persons: Support increased capital and operations funding, in addition to funding and policy changes that would address local, state, and federally identified needs for coordination improvements. - 9.

-9.10.
 Flood Risk and Water Supply Forecasting: Support coordination and funding for the Advanced Quantitative Precipitation Information (AQPI) radar system. https://psl.noaa.gov/aqpi/